akramcodez/Animal-Profile-Page-Search/README.md

 # Step 4: (Optional) Install Nodemon for automatic server restarts
 npm i nodemon

+# Step 5: Create your own branch for the new features or fixes
+git checkout -b <your-branch-name>

-# Step 5: Run the application
+# Step 6: Run the application
 node index.js

+# Step 7: After making changes, commit, push, and submit a pull request:
+git add .
+git commit -m "Added new feature" git push origin <your-branch-name>

 # The application will be available at:
 # 👉 http://localhost:8080